 I’m a big fan of letting kids help in the kitchen.
 There’s even research that letting kids learn how to use knives is essential for their psychological development.
-This is a perfect recipe to get the kids involved (and they’ll be more likely to try and love a food that they made!
+This is a perfect recipe to get the kids involved (and they’ll be more likely to try and love a food that they made)!

 Smoked Salmon Dip Recipe

 Delicious savory salmon dip with dill and cottage cheese for extra protein.
 A great appetizer or party snack or wonderful as a quick lunch.
-Try on crackers or on salad.

 Ways to Eat Smoked Salmon Dip